Tex-lock Review: A Textile Bike Lock?

 However, other than that, using the tex-lock was a pretty painless experience and I especially appreciated the versatility of the different locking options.

-How easy is it to carry?
+Is the Tex-lock easy to carry?

 The more bike lock there is, the more challenging it is to carry.
 And there is a lot of tex-lock to carry (despite the small size of the X-lock and U-lock).